 Challenge Detail of challenge number 1.
 SEMH/SEND - Our assessments, observations and discussions with children and families have identified social and emotional issues for many pupils, notably due to a lack of enrichment opportunities during school closures and safeguarding issues that have arisen.
 These challenges particularly affect disadvantaged pupils, including their attainment and their attitudes to learning and school.
-SEND needs increasing across the school - Stockham School now has SEND % significantly above national average (school - 22%, NA -15.3%).
+SEND needs are increasing across the school - Stockham School now has SEND % significantly above national average (school - 24%, NA -16%).
 The school is dedicated to ensuring every SEND child has the appropriate provision.
 Teacher referrals for support have markedly increased during the pandemic.
-2. LANGUAGE - Baseline and other assessments, observations and discussions with pupils indicate under developed oral language skills and vocabulary gaps among many disadvantaged pupils.
+2. SPEECH AND LANGUAGE AND WRITING- Baseline and other assessments, observations and discussions with pupils indicate under developed oral language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident from Reception through to KS2 and in general are more noticeable among our disadvantaged pupils than their peers.
-3. IMPACT OF CLOSURES - Our school assessments and observations indicate that the education and well-being of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
-These findings are supported by national studies (EEF).
-This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations.
+3. CURRICULUM PROGRESSION AND DIVERSITY - All children will be taught in a way in which challenges and questions them.
 4. PHONICS AND EARLY READING- Assessments, observations and discussions with pupils indicate that disadvantaged pupils generally have greater difficulties with reading and phonics than their peers.
 This negatively impacts their development as readers.
 Often these pupils have less support at home for reading and do not make as much progress.
-5. CURRICULUM PROGRESSION AND DIVERSITY - All children will be taught in a way in which challenges and questions them.
+5. Continued IMPACT OF CLOSURES - Our school assessments and observations indicate that the education and well-being of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
+These findings are supported by national studies (EEF).
+This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations.